splace/joysticks/README.md

 uses go channels to pipe around events, for flexibility and multi-threading.

-## Operation
+## Using

-make event channels from methods on HID type.  `HID.On<<event>>()`
+basically, after some setup, you handle events on the channels returned by methods on the HID type. each specific to an event type;  `HID.On<<event type>>(<<index>>)`

+the Capture() method automates this by returning a slice of channels for all the required events.

-also some higher-level event modifiers for common UI abstractions, to help standard usage.
+package also has some higher-level event modifiers for common UI abstractions, to help standardise advanced usage.

 Overview/docs: [![GoDoc](https://godoc.org/github.com/splace/joysticks?status.svg)](https://godoc.org/github.com/splace/joysticks)